 One of five outcomes is possible when you launch an appeal:

 - A warning notice – this is a formal warning that if you fail to carry out the proper checks on your workforce at any point in the following three years, you could become liable for the maximum penalty of £20,000 per illegal worker

 You will need to carefully consider whether to challenge a Civil Notice Penalty, and provide detailed supporting evidence if you choose to launch an appeal.

 For more information on fines and penalties imposed for employing illegal immigrants, call Real Business Rescue.
 We can provide professional guidance to help you comply with the regulations, and assist with a challenge if appropriate.
-We offer free same-day consultations, and work from Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.
+We offer free same-day consultations, and work from our extensive office network comprising of 100+ offices across the UK with a partner-led service offering immediate director advice and support.

 Further Reading on Fines for Employing Illegal Immigrants – A guide for Company Directors

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.

 - 100% Confidential Advice